Kelv04/Software-Requirements/SRS.md

 6. If username and password matches with admin permission, then login will be successful.
 Then redirect to admin dashboard page.
 7. If username and password does not match, then system will display error message.

-3.1.12 Users Manage Profile
+3.1.14 Users Manage Profile

 **Sequence Diagram**

-![A screenshot of a computer screen

-Figure 3.1.12 Sequence Diagram for User Manage Profile
+Figure 3.1.14 Sequence Diagram for User Manage Profile

 1. Authentication and Verification
 2. The systems will confirm the users is authenticated and verified.